 Life has been simplified for entrepreneurs.

-Since a subscription app can help you track all of your recurring revenue, payments, and orders… it has everything you need packed into one!
+Since a subscription app can help you track your recurring revenue, payments, and orders… it has everything you need packed into one!

-Heck, you can easily open up an online store in a couple minutes using a platform like Shopify.
-And you can get up and running selling subscription products in the same day using a trusted app like Ongoing.
+Heck, you can easily open up an online store in a couple of minutes using a platform like Shopify.
+And you can get up and running selling subscription products on the same day using a trusted app like Ongoing.

 Ongoing is the best subscription app for Shopify and offers a secure way to create subscription products, process recurring billing, and track recurring revenue.